mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 >
 > --Genesis 13:14-17 (ESV)

-As with the promise in [Genesis 26:3-5](https://biblia.com/bible/esv/genesis/26/3-5), some elements

 > <sup>17</sup> And God heard the voice of the boy, and the angel of God called to Hagar from heaven and said to her, “What troubles you, Hagar?
 Fear not, for God has heard the voice of the boy where he is. <sup>18</sup> Up!
 Lift up the boy, and hold him fast with your hand, for I will make him into